design-first/system-runtime/README.md

 #### Grunt

-Grunt is used for automating the basic tasks of Monoco.
+Grunt is used for automating the basic tasks of monoco.
 You can use it to extend monoco core system or to package your own system with monoco.

 ```sh